rookie-webDeveloper/nodejs-fileshare/README.md

 ```bash
 npm install
 ```
-3 After executing the above command type this command to install application globally
+3 After executing the above command type this command to install application globally.
 ```bash
 npm install -g
 ```

 ## How to run
-1. Open command prompt in folder you want to share and type following command
+1. Open command prompt in folder you want to share and type following command.
 ```bash
 start-share
 ```